Cyber Risk Insurance Guide

 Simply put, cyber risk insurance (also known as data breach insurance) provides protection for cyber risk and cyber related events.
 Data breaches and theft of personal information are simply one segment of cyber risk, there are many.
 Cyber policies provide 2 main coverage components.
-The first component is first party coverage, which is essentially balance sheet protection – the organization suffers financial damage such as lost income, or costs to restore their network and data, and the insurer reimburses the company for those loses.
+The first component is first party coverage, which is essentially balance sheet protection – the organization suffers financial damage such as lost income, an extortion demand, required notification costs (or credit monitoring costs), or network/data restoration costs, and the insurer reimburses the company for the damages sustained.
 The second coverage component is third party coverage, which provides defense costs (attorney’s fees), damages, and settlements for claims and lawsuits that result from errors and security failures (among other incidents).
+These damages can result from employee or privacy violations, transmission of a virus to another party or in the form of a regulatory action, to name a few.
 Cyber policies can either be purchased as a basic endorsement added onto a general liability policy, providing limited coverage, or they can be purchased as a stand-alone policy which provides significantly broader coverage.
 When purchasing a stand-alone policy, companies can select their coverages of interest in order to match their risk profile.
 Available insuring agreements include.

 - NETWORK SECURITY & PRIVACY LIABILITY: This agreement provides coverage for defense costs, damages, and expenses arising from theft or improper disclosure of confidential information in your care, custody or control (or in the custody of a cloud provider).
 Contrary to what many companies think, that data is not limited to credit cards and social security numbers, it also includes employee information (such as tax forms), health information, and corporate confidential information such as intellectual property and financial data.
 The data also also does not always have to be in digital form and stolen by hackers, a privacy incident may arise from paper records being improperly disposed of.
 In fact, human error accounts for a large percentage of privacy incidents.
 Lastly, coverage can also be included for failing to disclose a breach and claims related to improper privacy policies or data collection practices.